yogeshhegde/processor-sdk-doc/source/devices/AM62LX/debian/Getting_Started_Guide.rst

 --------------------------------
 The simplest way to run Linux on the EVM is through an SD card.
 For that, the EVM will need to be configured for SD card boot.
 Refer to `AM62L EVM User's Guide <https://www.ti.com/tool/EVM-AM62L>`__ for detailed information about boot mode configurations.
 For quick reference, the figure below shows the boot mode switch setting for SD card boot.

 ..
-Image:: /images/AM62x_SD_boot.jpg
+Image:: /images/AM62LX_SD_boot.jpg

 Boot and Validate Debian
 ------------------------
 Make sure to connect the Ethernet cable, HDMI Display, Mouse and Keyboard to the EVM.
 Insert the SD Card in the board and Power ON the EVM.

-After a few seconds the booting prompt will appear.
-After boot the weston homesreen will appear.
+After a few seconds, the boot prompt will appear.
+After boot, the weston homescreen will appear.

 ..
 Image:: /images/debian_homescreen.png